A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: PROPOSED METHOD

 which allows the model to take smaller updates when it is less confident, and larger updates once it is more confident.
 Gradient explosion is prevented by $\epsilon$ since the magnitude of the gradients cannot rapidly increase once $\|\hat{\mathbf{y}}-\mathbf{y}\|_p \ll \epsilon$.
-Combining $\mathcal{D}_p$ with the original loss function gives
+Note also the importance of $p$ on the differential, since

+While both differentials were globally modulated by the inverse norm of the error in both cases, $\partial \mathcal{D}_2$ is more prone to outliers in the early stage of training and to the vanishing gradient problem in the later stage due to the elementwise multiplier of $\partial\hat{y}_i$ being dependent on the elementwise error magnitude.
+On the other hand, the elementwise multiplier in $\partial \mathcal{D}_1$ only depends on the sign of the error and thus does not suffer from either problem.
+Combining $\mathcal{D}_1$ with the original loss function gives

 which we will refer to as the proposed ``L1SNR'' loss.
-In practice, care must be taken to ensure that the DFT used in the STFT is normalized such that all three loss terms are all on a similar scale.
-Otherwise, appropriate weightings should be introduced.
+In practice, care must be taken to ensure that the DFT used in the STFT is normalized such that all loss terms are on a similar scale, or appropriate weightings should be used.